fengpingsh/SmartReception/README.md

 SmartReception
 =====================================================
-This is an implement of smart reception.
-Now, it's just an single sense which only support to unlock the door if known employees come.
+This is a part of implement of the smart office.
+Now, the smart reception is just an single sense which only support to unlock the door if known employees come.

 # Precondition
 1. an IPC installed in front of the office entrance;